James Anderson. In memorandum of Edan John Barnett

 The same old languid tongue, fleeing into the distance.
 He turned and trudged it, his body slightly stooped from the exhaustion of walking, his clothes sagging, his shoes nearly worn down.

 A blue sky had turned grey and there wasn’t much light left on the horizon.
 His steps were tired mechanical.
-He looked up and saw that the light had almost eclipsed on the horizon and with it, the land, and, all of a sudden, everything had turned dark.
+He looked up and saw that the light had almost eclipsed on the horizon and with it, the land, and all of a sudden, everything had turned dark.
 He kept walking, the wind loud in his ears.
 Heard the roaring of a car from behind him, got off the road and held out his thumb in a useless gesture, that he knew would get him nowhere, then tripped and fell off the road and landed in the embankment, hard.

 The hissing of cicadas and the sound of toads squawking.
 James, lay there, looking up at the stars, the diamonds in the night sky, then closed his eyes, and knew that there was nothing else for it, that, like every other night, this would be where he would sleep.

 Dreams of his life, before this life.
 Sitting in a classroom, full of other children his own age, all dressed in uniform.
 An old man seated at the front of it.
 Curly hair, swooped over a bald shiny head, an oversized black moustache that made him look comical.
 And then, the man was summoning him to the front of the classroom where he was told to pick up a piece of chalk and answer simple maths problems that were written there.
 White chalk on a blackboard, perfect handwriting.
 He tried to copy it, but the letters came out scrawled and illegible.
 The man sat, observing him and his struggle, a smile curling at the side of his mouth, told him to sit down.
-And he remembered walking that seemingly long aisle, back to his desk, and hearing the laughter of the other children, at his failure, then sitting down in disgust, for it was nothing new for him, but only a long line of defeats that seemed to had become the theme of his life.
+And he remembered walking that seemingly long aisle, back to his desk, and hearing the laughter of the other children, at his failure, then sitting down in disgust, for it was nothing new for him, but only a long line of defeats that seemed to have become the theme of his life.

 And then, the dream that he always had: his last day of living at home: the blows hitting him in the face, and in the head, the wood from his precious, worthless guitar, smashing on top of him, scaring him more than anything for the sound of it, hitting him in the head; the sound of it, crashing on top of him; his mother’s face, twisted into a hideous mask, the teeth, like a monster’s; some horrible giant serpent from another realm, come to life.
 He remembered running away and escaping it, opening the door and running down the street in the heat of the afternoon.
 Bougainvillea swaying in the breeze.
 The silence of the neighbourhood.
 The road before him, and the house and his mother and his family, standing behind him, already a remnant, a diorama, filled with memories.
 The long road before him.
 The last look at the streetlights and the surrounding houses; green lawns, iron fences, houses with lattice work and gardens.